macla7/shiftTrader/README.md

   - Need to give user errors / warnings on why shift form isn't working.
 Highlight box red, and add text below?
   - Edit Descrption to use description already made.
   - Take back to previous page (home or group) on creation
+  - take back to group when you git back on header.. bug always sending back to home atm.

 - Make some sort of colour theme for buttons (and tweak bids..?)
 - Logout Button